dl1bz/ESP32-IC705BT-PA/README.md

 ...coming soon, please be patient.
 I will be testing some additional things, until I get all the electronic parts.

+## Conclusion ##
+For me this project is very helpful for better control my PAs Micro PA50 and my XIEGU XPA125B.
+Especially with the XPA125 I forgot sometimes to manually switch the right band if I change it.
+The PTT line is now galvanically isolated from the transceiver too for more protection.
+It works great via BT, we will have a delay for about 24ms with the PTT at PA side.

 ## Final words for note ##
 This program is free software; you can redistribute it and/or modify it how you want.
 This codebase is a "work in progress","as is" without any kind of support.